gluster/glusterdocs/docs/Upgrade-Guide/upgrade_to_7.md

 documented instructions, replacing 7 when you encounter 4.1 in the guide as the version reference.

+> **NOTE:** If you have ever enabled quota on your volumes then after the upgrade is done, you will have to restart all the nodes in the cluster one by one so as to fix the checksum values in the quota.cksum file under the `/var/lib/glusterd/vols/<volname>/ directory.` The peers may go into  `Peer rejected` state while doing so but once all the nodes are rebooted everything will be back to normal.

 ### Major issues

 1. The following options are removed from the code base and require to be unset